Cairi-S/tom-poulson/README.md

 ## WIREFRAMES ##

-Please note the navigation menu featured in the wireframe reflects additional features that could be added in the future.
+Please note the navigation menu featured in the wireframe reflects additional pages and features that could be added in the future.

 - HOME PAGE